Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility

-Based on the relation between the colloidal diffusion velocity and the surface-averaged diffusio-osmotic slip velocity obtained in the BLA, Eq. (\ref{eq:-34}) indeed coincides with the result derived by Anderson,\cite{anderson1989colloid} which assumes that the interfacial excess density $-n^b$ couples to a uniform bulk gradient within the layer.
-Hence, Eq. (\ref{eq:-125}) generalises this result to arbitrary layer thickness $\lambda$ and hydrodynamic slippage $s$ at the colloidal surface, while also accounting for the contribution $M_{R+\lambda}$ from the outer boundary of the layer and the contribution $M_{\left]R+\lambda,\,\infty\right]}$ from the diffusive polarisation of solute outside the layer.
-Due to the latter two contributions, the diffusiophoretic mobility $M$ predicted by Eq. (\ref{eq:-125}) differs considerably from Eq. (\ref{eq:-34}).
+which precisely coincides with the result derived by Anderson in the BLA.\cite{anderson1989colloid} Eq. (\ref{eq:-125}) therefore generalises this result to arbitrary layer thickness $\lambda$ and hydrodynamic slippage $s$ at the colloidal surface, while also accounting for the contribution $M_\text{dif}$ arising from the diffusive polarisation of solute particles outside the layer.
+Due to the latter contribution, the diffusiophoretic mobility $M$ predicted by Eq. (\ref{eq:-125}) differs considerably from Eq. (\ref{eq:-34}).
 This is shown in Fig. \ref{fig:-6}, where $M$ is plotted as a function of $x=\lambda/R$ for three different values of the hydrodynamic slip parameter $s$.
-Whereas Anderson's result exclusively predicts diffusiophoresis towards lower bulk solute concentration ($M=3x^2\ge 0$), Eq. (\ref{eq:-125}) predicts the opposite trend ($M<0$) over the entire range of hydrodynamic slippage $2/3\le s\le 1$ in the BLA ($x\ll 1$), while a crossover towards positive values of $M$ eventually occurs at $x=0.25$ for perfect slip ($s=2/3$) and at $x\approx 0.64$ for no slip ($s=1$).
-In particular, only the diffusive polarisation term $M_{\left]R+\lambda,\,\infty\right]}$ persists when the excluded volume layer is removed by setting $x=0$.
-In this case, $M=-1/s$ and Eq. (\ref{eq:-115}) reduces to
+Whereas Anderson's result exclusively predicts diffusiophoresis towards lower bulk solute concentration ($M=3x^2\ge 0$), Eq. (\ref{eq:-125}) predicts the opposite trend for $x\ll 1$ over the entire range of hydrodynamic slippage $2/3\le s\le 1$, while a crossover towards positive values of $M$ eventually occurs at $x=1/2$ for perfect slip ($s=2/3$) and at $x\approx 1.08$ for no slip ($s=1$).